 Self-sabotage is simply negative talk powered by a lack of self-esteem.
 Accept self-sabotage as normal behavior but also consider that you need to correct it to gain entrepreneurial freedom.
-Fear of failure and anxiety about reaching your goals can negatively impact your mental health and overall decrease the freedom and wellbeing that comes from running your own business.
+Fear of failure and anxiety about reaching your goals can negatively impact your mental health and overall decrease the freedom and well-being that comes from running your own business.

 5. Build daily habits.

 Break your most important business goals into smaller ones, and then create daily goals out of those.
-Once you build a daily structure into your routine, track your progress and reward yourself for successes.
+Once you build a daily structure into your routine, track your progress and reward yourself for success.

 6. Develop positive selflessness.

 Entrepreneurship is about inventing new ideas to create extra value.
 So, prepare to be selfless, and go at least a few steps further than everyone else.
 In terms of achieving freedom, positive selflessness is a lot like positive selfishness: taking time and space for yourself to take care of your business first so that you can add that extra value and be selfless as a consequence.

 No one is born with superb skills.
 Every natural talent must practice consistently to hone skills.
 So, whatever business you are building, overnight success is rare.
 Start small, and incorporate lessons as you go.
 Prepare to make many business mistakes and get better as you go along.

 8. Surround yourself with educated people.

 Educated people can come from any sphere.
 You need school skills but above all life skills, and these are not taught in schools or they are taught late.
 Find the experts, listen to how they did it, and learn consistently.